lewisPrescott707/reliable-e2e-course/README.md

-# tau-api-testing
+# reliable-e2e-course

-Training resource to be used alongside "API Testing with Supertest & Nock" on Test Automation University.
+Training resource to be used alongside "Reliable End to End testing using Contract Testing with Cypress & Pactflow" on Thinkific.

 ## Run Tests